siddhu1430/Internal-Q-A-Agent/README.md

    ```

-2. Open the `Assistaant.html` file in your preferred web browser.
+2. Open the `Internal Q&A Agent.html` file in your preferred web browser.

 **Note:** The application uses the Gemini API.
 You will need a valid API key to run it.
 The placeholder in the code should be replaced with your own key.